tin-feather/TinFeather/posts/on-the-idea-of-the-tin-feather/index.rst

-Tin Feathers has rapidly evolved through multiple stages in the course of the first serious consideration of the idea.
+Tin Feathers has rapidly evolved through multiple stages in the course of the first serious consideration of the idea, far from the joke with which it began.

-It began as a joke.
+..
+TEASER_END

 Within the programmer community as elsewhere, there exists individuals and organizations whose ideas of reality, both scientific and social, are, to put it tactfully a few standard deviations from the norm.
 Consider the Flat Earth Society, an organization whose ideas of planetary physics and geography contrast strongly with the more widely accepted model of the scientific community.
 Or consider those who believe the world to be run by an alien race of lizard people that live disguised amongst us.

 It is common within information technology to jokingly describe such people as "wearing a tin foil hat."
 The provenance of this particular label lies in the